nevendyulgerov/documents/ammo.md

     });
 ```

+The .configure('nodeFamily').node('nodeName', function) is a currying method.
 This will augment node family 'actions' with a node (functionality), called 'init'.
 After this action, your internal app schema will look like this:

 ```javascript
 const app = {